Robert Pires: Departure

 During the 2005–06 season, Pires wrangled with Arsenal over a new contract, in the hope of a new two-year deal.
 In keeping with the club's policy regarding players over 30, Pires was only offered a 12-month extension to his contract, which expired in June 2006.

 In May 2006, Pires agreed to an offer from Villarreal after a month of speculation, during which time he and Arsenal defeated Villarreal in the Champions League semi-final.

 One of the main reasons Pires gave for leaving Arsenal was that he felt he was no longer a first choice under manager Arsène Wenger.
-Pires was quoted saying: "I have to say I have had some disappointments this season.
+Pires was quoted as saying: "I have to say I have had some disappointments this season.
 For instance, I was on the bench very often".
-Pires additionally suggested that Wenger's decision to withdraw him in the UEFA Champions League Final showed he had slipped in the eyes of his French boss.
+Pires additionally suggested that Wenger's decision to withdraw him in the UEFA Champions League final showed he had slipped in the eyes of his French boss.
 Pires said that he felt hurt by how Wenger did not trust him anymore, which was a major factor that convinced him that it was time to move on from Arsenal.

 On the official Arsenal matchday program for the game against Wigan Athletic on 11 February 2007, Pires revealed his heartbreak of being substituted so early on during the Champions League final.
 Pires stated: "I was very disappointed.
 When I saw my number on the fourth official's board to be substituted, I couldn't believe it.
 It was my last game after six years at the club, a Champions League Final in front of all my family in Paris where I became World Cup champion and it lasted just 12 minutes.
 That was very hard to take".

 On 11 July 2008, Arsenal fans voted Pires as the club's sixth greatest player of all time.